-As of 2020 there were 780 people employed as Industrial-Organizational Psychologists.
+As of 2021 there were 610 people employed as Industrial-Organizational Psychologists within the United States.

 Apply principles of psychology to human resources, administration, management, sales, and marketing problems.
 Activities may include policy planning; employee testing and selection, training, and development; and organizational development and analysis.
 May work with management to organize the work setting to improve worker productivity.